Skip to Main Content

 The supervising chef and the apprentice will agree on a schedule for classroom instruction each semester.
 Apprentices will register for the agreed upon classes and the supervising chef will ensure the apprentice’s work schedule is adjusted accordingly to allow for regular attendance.
 During fall and spring semesters classroom courses meet for 3 hours one day each week and lab courses meet for 6 hours each week (usually 3 hours per day for two days in a row).
 The class schedule for summer semester is more intensive due to the shortened semesters.

 Each apprentice must complete all course requirements for the respective degree they are seeking for successful completion of this apprenticeship.

 Who pays for the classroom instruction?

 The apprentice is responsible for all expenses while attending El Centro College.
 However, many companies offer tuition reimbursement plans and other programs as a part of their benefit packages for full time employees.
-Furthermore, there are many scholarships available to students in the Food & Hospitality Institute at El Centro College.
+Furthermore, there are many scholarships available to students in the Culinary or Pastry program at El Centro College.

 What happens if an apprentice drops out of El Centro College?

 If an apprentice drops out of El Centro College then he or she is automatically dropped from the apprenticeship program.
 He or she may apply to the Apprenticeship Committee for reinstatement at a later date.